Zouizoui78/save-manager/README.md

 By default every time the player saves, save files are removed until only the 10 most recent remain (based on modification time).

+If compression is enabled, the saves are compressed into a zip file before being removed.

 ## Configuration

 At the moment the configuration uses the json format.
 I'll switch to ini files when I find the time to look for a lib for that.